josuemontano/API-platform/README.md

 I hope the project provides a good starter point for anyone doing some Pyramid and AngularJS magic.
 Happy coding!

 ## Cool stuff...
-The server is built on top of [Pyramid](http://pylonsproject.org/projects/pyramid/about) (web development with style indeed).
-[Restless](http://restless.readthedocs.org) is integrated with Pyramid to serve the REST resources.
-And we make use of [PyJWT](https://github.com/jpadilla/pyjwt) in the auth module for token signing.
+The server is built on top of [Pyramid](http://trypyramid.com) (web development with style indeed).
+Pyramid itself exposes and serves the REST resources.
+And we make use of [PyJWT](https://github.com/jpadilla/pyjwt) in the auth module for JSON Web Token authentication.

-The front end is an AngularJS application.
-The auth module has [Satellizer](https://github.com/sahat/satellizer) at its core, [AngularUI Router](https://github.com/angular-ui/ui-router) provides routing and Restangular for consuming the REST API.
+The front end is an AngularJS 1.x application.
+The auth module has [Satellizer](https://github.com/sahat/satellizer) at its core, [AngularUI Router](https://github.com/angular-ui/ui-router) provides routing and [Restangular](https://github.com/mgonto/restangular) for consuming the REST API.

 ## Database
 By default the project has a PostgreSQL connection configured.
 Change the `sqlalchemy.url` property in `development.ini` and `alembic.ini` to match your database settings.
 Make sure you have PostgreSQL in your PATH, psycopg2 requires it.
 If using [PostgresApp](http://postgresapp.com/), as I do, add these lines to your bash profile